conan-io/docs/mastering/custom_cache.rst

 waiting on a lock.

-The lock files will be stored inside each ``Pkg/version/user/channel`` folder in the local cache, in a ``rw`` file for locking the entire package, or in a set of locks (one per each different binary package, under a subfolder called ``locks``, each lock named with the binary
+The lock files will be stored inside each ``Pkg/version/user/channel`` folder in the local cache, in a ``rw`` file for locking the entire package, or in a set of locks (one per each different binary package, under a subfolder called ``locks``, with each lock named with the binary
 ID of the package).

 It is possible to disable the locking mechanism in ``conan.conf``: